 Here are a few changes you can make to manage your PsA:

-• maintain a healthy weight
+• maintaining a moderate weight

-• rest when needed
+• resting when needed

-• manage your stress levels
+• managing your stress levels

 If needed, your doctor can recommend exercise equipment or adjustments to accommodate your PsA symptoms.

-Discuss modifications with your manager.
+You can discuss your modification needs with your manager.
 For example, you may need to adjust your work schedule to attend doctor’s appointments or use assistive devices to help you work.
-Scheduling regular breaks can help minimize joint pain and stiffness.

-After a PsA diagnosis, you likely have an endless amount of questions about your future.
-Talk to your doctor and learn as much as you can on your own about treatments, lifestyle changes, and symptom management.
-Becoming knowledgeable about PsA is the first step to living a healthy and happy life despite your condition.
+Talk with your doctor and learn as much as you can on your own about treatments, lifestyle changes, and symptom management.
+Becoming knowledgeable about PsA is the first step to living a healthy and happy life while managing your condition.